Child Poverty in California

 Child poverty rates vary widely across California’s counties

 Sources: All estimates are based on the California Poverty Measure (CPM) unless otherwise noted.
-Official poverty statistics are based on the American Community Survey.
+Official poverty statistics are from the American FactFinder.
 For more about the CPM, including methodological changes that affect the comparability with prior publications, see Bohn et al., The California Poverty Measure (PPIC, 2013) and Wimer et al., CPM 2012: Poverty Rates and Safety Net Impacts across the State (2015).